- Reliable and robust construction

 Underground hydrants are submerged valves that are directly connected to the water supply line.
 They are marked on the surface with fire hydrant indicator plates, which indicate the exact location of each hydrant.

 One can choose between height-adjustable underground hydrants and special tele-hydrants.
 The latter can be put into operation very quickly by pulling out an integrated standpipe – even if there is water in it.
-Therefore, the inside of the street cap does not need to cleaned, which allows to access the hydrant in the shortest time.
+Therefore, the inside of the street cap does not need to cleaned, which allows to access the fire hydrant in the shortest time.

 Freeflow garden hydrants, on the other hand, are mainly used in private gardens, park and recreational facilities and camping sites.
 Garden hydrants can be compared to water taps or garden hose connections, since the amount and pressure of the pumped water would not suffice for firefighting.

 The so-called Freeflow underground hydrant differs from conventional underground hydrants.
 While conventional hydrants combine the operating and the medium pipes in a single cast housing, they are separate in freeflow underground hydrants.
 This results in much more favourable hydraulic conditions compared to hydrants with a valve plug as a shut-off device.

 Are you dealing with particularly limiting space?
 A Hawle tunnel hydrant with two hose connections might be the right choice for your field of application.